centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                               phone numbers, instant messaging addresses, etc. Depending on how you configure your notification commands, they can be used to send out an alert to the contact.
 Up to six addresses can be defined using these directives (address1 through address6).
-The $CONTACTADDRESSx$ :ref:`macro <understanding_macros>` will contain this value. retain_status_information     This directive is used to determine whether or not status-related information about the contact is retained across program restarts.
-This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`
-                              directive.
-Value: 0 = disable status information retention, 1 = enable status information retention. retain_nonstatus_information  This directive is used to determine whether or not non-status information about the contact is retained across program restarts.
-This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`
-                              directive.
-Value: 0 = disable non-status information retention, 1 = enable non-status information retention. timezone                      Time zone of this contact.
+The $CONTACTADDRESSx$ :ref:`macro <understanding_macros>` will contain this value. timezone                      Time zone of this contact.
 All times applied to this host (time periods) will be affected by this option.
 ============================= ========================================================================================================================